gutenye/zshman/README.md

 That's all :)

-You can find a list of plugins at [here](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins)
+It's so simple that it does not come withy any plugins, but you can find a list of plugins at [here](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins)

 **Some good plugins**